pdf-association/pdf-corpora/README.md

 ## iText Regression Test Suite
 - https://github.com/itext/itext7

 Among the iText Java source code is a sizeable corpus of just under 4,000 PDF files provided as the regression test suite for the iText PDF library.
 The PDF files  are nicely classified as to the PDF feature being tested, including a [good suite of encrypted PDFs](https://github.com/itext/itext7/tree/develop/kernel/src/test/resources/com/itextpdf/kernel/crypto/PdfEncryptionTest) and many others.
-Each PDF tends to be nice and small for targetted testing of a specific feature with set permutations of PDF keys, values, etc.
+Each PDF tends to be nice and small for targeted testing of a specific feature with set permutations of PDF keys, values, etc.

 ## Asymptote gallery samples
 - https://asymptote.sourceforge.io/gallery/PDFs/index.html: advanced shadings, clips, etc.